Who can join QVMX?

 What kind of tracks do you race at?

-The club races on a number of different types of tracks from natural terrain tracks at Biddadaba, QLD Moto Park, Coles Creek, to established MX tracks at Cononndale and Echo Valley.
+The club races on a number of different types of tracks from natural terrain tracks at Boyland, QLD Moto Park, Coles Creek, to established MX tracks at Cononndale and Echo Valley.

 How competitive is it, I’m a novice rider?